-The draft SDGs proposed by the Open Working Group in August included targets on several of the trade-related issues outlined in ICTSD policy briefs and discussed in ICTSD dialogues.
+The draft SDGs proposed by the Open Working Group in August incorporated targets on several of the trade-related issues outlined in ICTSD policy briefs and discussed in ICTSD dialogues.
 These include targets supporting proposed goals around hunger and sustainable agriculture (reducing distortions in agricultural markets), protecting oceans (reforming fisheries subsidies), economic growth (aid for trade), sustainable production and consumption (government procurement) and around a new global partnership for sustainable development.

-While it is clear that these targets exist because of a large number of factors, their presence reiterates the relevance of ICTSD’s work and, combined with decision-maker feedback, suggests that at least some contribution was made by ICTSD’s activities.
+While it is clear that these targets exist because of a large number of factors, their presence reiterates the relevance of ICTSD’s work and, combined with decision maker feedback, suggests that at least some contribution was made by ICTSD’s activities.
 Furthermore, requests for ICTSD input from governments engaged in the process suggest that ICTSD is well-positioned to provide additional advice during the final shaping of the Post-2015 Agenda.

-Enhancing Understanding of the Sustainable Development Implications of Emerging Mega-Regionals
+Enhancing the Understanding of the Sustainable Development Implications of Emerging Mega-Regionals